JMarcan/the-most-profitable-months-airnbnb-seattle/README.md

 ## Usage
-The repository contains AirNbN Seattle data so the Jupyter Notebook in the folder 'Code' can be directly executed to reproduce the results.
+Execute the Jupyter Notebook in the folder 'Code' to reproduce the results.
+The AirBnB Seattle data are part of the repository.

 ## Libraries used
 Python 3